COVID-19 and individual risk assessments

 If your individual or pregnancy risk assessment has indicated that you should be working from home or you are shielding and able to work from home, your employer has a duty to carry out a risk assessment of home working.
 This should include addressing any risks from working on a computer for long periods.

 If you have not had a home working risk assessment you can use this letter to request one.
-If it is still not completed then you should escalate your concerns to your Occupational Health Department, your RCN workplace representative or contact RCN Direct for advice on 0345 772 6100.
+If it is still not completed then you should escalate your concerns to your Occupational Health Department, your RCN workplace representative or contact us for advice.

 - COVID-19 FAQs